 - Sleeping Giant Provincial Park is spectacular!
 There are SO many hiking options here.
-The best hikes are full-day and quite challenging, so plan to stay here for the night.
-There’s a pretty campground near a lake with a decent beach, with cabins, too.
+Some short and easy.
+But the best hikes are half- or full-day and challenging, so plan to stay here for the night.
+There’s a pretty lakefront campground with a decent beach and cabins, too.

 - Terry Fox Monument commemorates where Terry Fox ended his cross-Canada run for cancer awareness.
 A short stop off the highway with panoramic views and a nice visitor center.

 - The Marina is a pretty park right on Lake Superior.
 Wander the pretty pathways past sailboats and fountains.
 Watch the boats go by at one of the onsite restaurants.

 - Fort William Historical Park: Certainly one of the best preserved and presented historic forts in Canada, this is a fantastic stop for anyone who likes history.
 We loved the climb to the tower lookout, throwing an axe (don’t ask how well I did!), re-enactments and petting the farm animals.
 Good onsite restaurant and canoe rentals available.